lulab/cfRNA-SEEK/analysis-step-smart-total-libraries.md

 ```

 ## 3.1 Assign reads in genome bam file to certain genomic regions
-- The priority of the assignment is defined in config/priority.txt
+- The priority of the assignment is defined in `config/priority.txt`
-- bed files corresponding to regions in config/priority.txt should be present in {beddir}, named as {regionsName}.bed, in bed6 format
+- bed files corresponding to regions in `config/priority.txt` should be present in {beddir}, named as {region}.bed, in bed6 format
 ```bash
 # For forward stranded library, '-S' in bedtools coverage -counts -S -sorted -a - -b ${beddir}/${region}.bed should be replaced by '-s'
 bash bin/sequential.assign.long.sh {bam} {outdir} {beddir}